Verification

 When the solver can’t decide a predicate, it falls back to property-based testing (random sampling with counterexample generation).

-What iris check actually verifies is the graph structure: node types agree across edges, match arms are consistent, guards have compatible branches, and fold costs are well-formed.
-It does not check the requires/ensures predicates.
+What iris check actually verifies is the graph structure: node types agree across edges, match arms are consistent, guards have compatible branches, cost annotations are consistent with the kernel’s proven costs, and requires/ensures contracts are verified via property-based testing (LIA solver + random sampling).

 let abs x : Int -> Int